-The cutting power is measured by the size of the horsepower.
-Light duty, bench saws are compatible with the 3/4hp to 1.5hp.
+The size of the horsepower measures the cutting power.
+Light duty bench saws are compatible with the 3/4hp to 1.5hp.
 They cut up to 5/8 inch thick material.
 Large table saws come with 2hp to 5hp motors.
 The cabinet table saw is compatible with the 5hp motor.
+Make sure that the table saw has a powerful cooling system.
 The 5-hp Unisaw with a 52inch Biesemeyer fence has a Marathon motor that tackles demanding tasks.
-Make sure that the table saw has a powerful cooling system.
-As much as it can be a heavy tool, it still has to make easy cuts.
+As much as it can be a heavy tool, it must make easy cuts.

 When manufacturers are naming a table saw, they are after the blade size.
 Table saws come with circular blades, and the 10inch is the standard blade.
 The blade is adjustable depending on the material you are working on.

 The type of cut depends on the width of the blade.
 Shallow cuts attract wider blades.
 A 10inch blade can make a deep cut of up to 3.5inches.
 A 12inch table saw makes a deep cut of up to 4inches.

 The fence is adjustable.
 It makes your material stays in place as you are cutting.
 The T-square fence is the standard fence.
 Specialty fences have a micro-adjust feature.
 The Vega U26 Table saw has micro-adjustment table support.
 You are allowed to fine-tune the measurements of the cut.
 Some saws come with extendable fences that take care of large materials.
 Some do have magnifiers for better visibility.